So, you’re feeling burnt out. That’s totally normal! We are with you. No one blames you. But you’re still going to get everything done on time, right?

 I recorded a (remote) podcast interview recently on how my Medium blog led to me writing a book and getting a job in television (sorry for my phone quality but you know, old phone.
 I remain true to the poor brand).
-The video of the podcast is here below, and it’s also available on Apple Podcasts and Spotify.
+The podcast is here, and it’s also available on Apple Podcasts and Spotify.
 Also yes, this is my voice.
 You all get to hear how extremely Los Angeles I am.
 My Central American ancestors are writhing in their graves:

 This piece isn’t an answer.
 It’s not some kind of insight, or magic moment.
 If anything, it’s more procrastinating.